keelancook/md/StackEdit/Keelan's Papers/IND9400 Paper.md.md

 ## A Preoccupation with the Kingdom
 As with millennial speculation, talk of the kingdom was a frequent occurrence during the last half of the nineteenth century.^[Evans, Social Gospel in American Religion, 6, 60.
 See also Handy, A Christian America, 87.]
 In his opening remarks, Harris points to the regularity with which the kingdom was addressed, saying, "The idea of his kingdom on earth, and the expectation of its progress and triumph in fulfillment of the prophecy and promise of the gospel, have become familiar elements of human thought..."^[Harris, Kingdom of Christ, 2.]
 The kingdom was truly a favorite topic of conversation, and with postmillennial optimism as the mainstream, questions of progress and triumph were central to the concerns of Gilded Age kingdom theology.
 Belief that Americans were living at the dawn of the kingdom of Christ on earth incited much discussion about the nature and means of that kingdom and became the foundation for the development of particular missionary methods in the decades to come.

 Talk of the millennium required talk of the kingdom of God in some sense.
-The very same periodicals filled with millennial speculation necessarily had to speak of its nature.^[See Millennial Harbinger. `AND FIND OTHERS... there were several examples with millennial even in the title`] This was true regardless of one's stance on the millennium, whether premillennial or postmillennial.
+The very same periodicals, tracts, and treatises filled with millennial speculation necessarily had to speak of its nature.^[See Livermore, Harriet. _Millennial Tidings_.
+Philadelphia: Harriet Livermore, 1831; Campbell, Alexander, and Charles Louis Loos. _The Millennial Harbinger_.
+Bethany, VA: W.K.
+Pendleton, 1830;

+Millennial Harbinger. `AND FIND OTHERS... there were several examples with millennial even in the title`] This was true regardless of one's stance on the millennium, whether premillennial or postmillennial.
 However, the ideas concerning the kingdom and how it was to come about varied greatly depending on one's convictions concerning the timing of the millennium.^[Tuveson, Redeemer Nation, 34-35.]
 While adherents to premilliennial eschatology were generally pessimistic regarding the trajectory of society, the majority American Protestant commitment toward postmillennialism lended naturally toward a progressive, optimistic kingdom theology.^[Danner, Dan G. (1999)]

 A generation prior to the Gilded Age, Alexander Campbell demonstrated the natural relationship between millennialism and a progressive kingdom theology.
 Speaking to Campbell's conception of the kingdom, Danner writes, "For Campbell, the world was getting better; scriptures were being spread; science, education, agriculture, commerce, and nature all were combining to bring on a better day.
 A new political, moral, and religious revolution was fast advancing..."^[Danner, Dan G. (1999)] In the introductory prospectus to his journal,  _The Millennial Harbringer_, Campbell provides his purpose for starting it.
 He writes, "It shall have for its object the developement [sic], and introduction of that political and religious order of society called THE MILLENNIUM [sic], which will be the consummation of that ultimate amelioration of society proposed in the Christian Scriptures."^[Campbell, Alexander, and Charles Louis Loos.
 The Millennial Harbinger.
 Bethany, VA: W.K.
 Pendleton, 1830, xv.]
 In his writings, Campbell was as concerned about espousing a theology of the kingdom as he was on persuading toard a particular timeline for the millennium.
 Tuveson notes that Campbell went further than most millennialists in his time by transferring the focus of redemption onto the world rather than the individual.^[Tuveson, Redeemer Nation, 81.]
 In this regard, Campbell's understanding of the kingdom was a precursor to the view that would become popular after Harris at the turn of the century.